Google expanding again in Seattle, with new tower next to Amazon

 Vulcan, which owns the property it plans to develop for the latest Google building, expects to begin construction on the fifth tower toward the end of 2019, and anticipates the project will be done in July 2021.
 It will also include ground-floor shops and four levels of underground parking for 343 vehicles.

-Currently Google has at least 2,000 employees in the Seattle area, spread across locations in Fremont and Kirkland.
-The South Lake Union campus, with the latest building, will have room for about 4,800 to 6,300 employees.
+Currently Google has 3,000 employees in the Seattle area, spread across locations in Fremont and Kirkland, up from 1,900 two years ago, according to the company.
+Google declined to say how many employees it expects will work in the South Lake Union campus, but with the latest building, it will have room for about 4,800 to 6,300 employees.

+Google said two and a half years ago that it planned to leave its Fremont offices once the South Lake Union campus opens, but declined to say Tuesday if that’s still the case.

 The tenants on the site where the buildings will be demolished have been notified but there are no plans yet for potential relocations.